-I find that definitions of 'Ore', 'Ore concentrate' and 'Concentration of Ore' as discussed in Para 30.1.1 to 30.1.15, above distinguishes 'Ore' from 'Ore concentrate'.
+I find that definitions of 'Ore', 'Ore concentrate' and 'Concentration of Ore' as discussed in Para 30.1 to 30.1.16, above distinguishes 'Ore' from 'Ore concentrate'.
 As per definition of 'Concentration of Ore' (obtained from askiitians.com), the process of removal of gangue (unwanted impurities such as earth particles, rocky matter, sand limestone etc.) from the Ore itself is technically known as concentration or Ore dressing and the purified Ore is known as 'concentrate'.
 Thus 'Ore' ceases to be 'Ore' for which exemption has been prescribed in the Notification once the unwanted impurities such as earth particles, rocky matter, sand limestone etc. are removed from it to make it an 'Ore concentrate'.
 This distinction can be further illustrated from the fact that after the refining process has been undertaken, the resultant product i.e. 'Ore concentrate' has been directly used in the manufacturing industry without any additional processes undertaken on the same.
-Therefore, the contention of M/s.
-Shruti that the Department was reading into the Notification additional words and conditions in the Notification is unjustified and without any basis since the allegation in the SCN is mainly based on the definitions of 'Ore' and 'Ore concentrate' available in various popular dictionaries and on websites, the data available on the Website of M/s.
-Etimaden as well as the test reports of M/s.
-Raj Borax Pvt.
-Ltd. and M/s.
-Indo Borax by CRCL, Vadodara and CRCL, New Delhi as well as the statement of Shri Shri Kalpeshbhai Dhulabhai Patel, Authorised person of M/s.
-Shruti Ceramic Pvt.
-Ltd. stating that the product which they imported was directly used in the ceramic industry without any further processing.
+Therefore, the contention of the Noticee that the Department was reading into the Notification additional words and conditions in the Notification is unjustified and without any basis since the allegation in the SCN is mainly based on the definitions of 'Ore' and 'Ore concentrate' available in various popular dictionaries and on websites, the data available on the Website of M/s.
+Etimaden as well as the test reports of the samples of the Noticee, of M/s.
+Raj Borax Pvt.Ltd. and M/s.
+Indo Borax by CRCL, Vadodara and CRCL, New Delhi as well as the statement of Shri Pradipkumar P.Patel, Director of the Noticee stating that the product which they imported was directly used in the ceramic industry without any further processing.
+Further, the issues involved in the judgements relied upon by the Noticee pertains to availability of benefit of concessional rate of Customs Duty in respect of a particular entry of a Notification, but circular issued subsequent to the issuance of the said Notification laid down conditions for availment of the said benefit in respect of that particular entry.
 Also the principles laid down by the Hon'ble Supreme Court, as discussed above, expressly clarify that no addition or deletion is permissible.
-In the instant case the entry exempts 'Boron Ore' and the same cannot be stretched to include 'Concentrate of Boron Ore'.
-Thus, I find that the ratio of the case laws cited by the Noticee are not applicable to the facts of the case on hand.
+In the instant case the entry exempts 'Boron Ore' and the same cannot be stretched to include Concentrate of Boron Ore.
+Thus, I find that the ratio of the case laws cited by the Noticee are not applicable to the facts of the case at hand.